You can study individual units for personal or professional development without having to apply for a full QUT course.

-This unit addresses the key concepts and skills related to leadership and strategic issues related to inclusive, future-oriented disaster risk management and resilience building.
+This unit commences in week 8 of semester 2 and runs to the end of the semester.
+The unit addresses the key concepts and skills related to leadership and strategic issues related to disaster risk management.
 It examines the underlying drivers of risk, including factors such as social, economic, technological, climate-related health issues, increasing global interdependencies and uneven economic development.
-The unit provides opportunities for environmental scanning, stakeholder mapping, crisis communication planning and decision-making in rapidly changing environments.
-Upon completion of this unit you will have a greater understanding of the critical role of the disaster and emergency risk assessment and how to prepare and deliver a media briefing using effective communication strategies and protocols.
+The unit provides opportunities for stakeholder mapping, crisis communication and decision-making in rapidly changing environments.
+Upon completion of this unit, you will have a greater understanding of the critical role of disaster risk management and how to prepare and deliver a media briefing using effective communication strategies and protocols.

 Health policy is a major driver of health systems, their structure and functioning.
 Well-informed and executed policies contribute and communicate important information and evidence in the management of health organisations.
 The globalisation of the health sector and its governance structures as well as the changing global burden of disease present policy-makers with a complex and challenging environment in which to construct and implement responsive health policy.This unit will provide you with a critical understanding of policy-making theories and principles as well as the interplay of factors that influence policy development, implementation and evaluation.
 Global health issues will be used to illustrate and critically evaluate the policy process providing you with the knowledge and skills required to undertake health policy development, implementation and evaluation in a wide range of contexts.

 Based from a workplace, this unit takes an experiential approach to synthesise your knowledge of health care systems with your skills of investigation and analysis of complex information to contribute to professional practice and scholarship.
 This unit involves the planning and execution of a substantial work-based research project or equivalent capstone experience, by applying the principles and concepts studied across the course into the real world of health services delivery and health policy.
 A capstone unit is a point of transition for you, and prompts reflection and coherence to the whole course experience.
 Limited placements are available.
 Students are matched to placements based on placement availability and student competencies.